MarkYegon7/Review-trials/README.md

 ### Setup

-Copy and paste code from your pre-enrollment bootcamp project
+Copy and paste code from your the pre-enrollment bootcamp project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>